Matterhorn Peak, Attempt 2

 Team: Tim Murcko (Chunkin'), Ronen Sarig (Old Man Winter), Sam Waldbaum (SamTheVegan)

 My second attempt of this eastern sierra classic, and this time a success!
-Ever since the first backcountry attempt on Matterhorn peak back in 2017 I have been itching to go back.
-Life caught up, it wasn’t happening.
-Finally I just had to say screw it, I am going in the next 2 months.
+Ever since the first backcountry attempt on Matterhorn Peak back in 2017 I have been itching to return.
+Life caught up, it was not happening.
+Finally I just had to say "screw it, I am going in the next 2 months".
 I rounded up the troops and made it happen.
-Long day, but a good day.
-I still want to go back during the winter time to ski the couloir.
-It's on the list.
+It was a long day, but a good day.
+I still want to go back in the winter time to ski one of the couloirs.
+It is on the list.

 Postmortem

 October 13, 12:15PM: The team met up in Berkeley around noon to load up the van and head out.
-The trail head is far enough out there that we decided to take Friday off from work to begin our trek.
-We've all been there...drive out Friday night or super early Saturday morning, come back to work for Monday morning.
-It's brutal.
-This was the way to go.
+The trailhead is far enough away that we decided to take Friday off from work to begin our trek.
+We have all been there - drive out Friday night or super early Saturday morning, come back to work for Monday morning - brutal.
+Taking an extra day was the way to go.
 Lots of daylight, good sleep, no rush.
-It's honestly much more enjoyable and safer.
+It is honestly much more enjoyable and safer.
 We made it to Bridgeport in time for an early dinner and took advantage of some final big calories.
 It was going to be a long day.

 October 13, 8:38PM: Motel 6 was in full swing - thanks Sam!
 Super comfortable and warm.
-Wake up call was set to 4AM.
-I'm a big fan of starting as early as possible and moving steadily.
-Sometimes this takes some convincing and compromising.
-Worst thing you can do is start late, push super hard from the gate and burn yourself out.
+Our wake up call was set to 4AM.
+I am a big fan of starting as early as possible and moving steadily.
+Sometimes this takes some convincing and compromising among the team but the worst thing you can do is start late, push super hard from the gate and burn yourself out.

-October 14, 4:03AM: We had already packed our bags from the night before so we just needed to get up, hydrate, eat a quick bar, and get out the door.
+October 14, 4:03AM: Our bags were packed the night before so we just needed to get up, hydrate, eat a quick bar, and get out the door.
 We were moving on trail by 4:30AM.
 All great days start in the dark!
 Note to self...do not forget extra headlamp batteries.
-Gah, rookie mistake.
-Good thing Ronen (AKA Old Man Winter) had extra batteries AND an extra headlamp.
+Ugh, rookie mistake.
+Good thing Ronen had extra batteries AND an extra headlamp.
 Another note to self...it is always good to pair yourself with other people thinking about backup gear and redundancies for this exact reason.

-Temperature was right above freezing, so not bad when we started moving.
-Shorts and a t-shirt with a lightweight puffy and some glove liners was all I really needed.
+Temperature hovered just above freezing, which was not bad when we started moving.
+Shorts and t-shirt with a lightweight puffy and some glove liners were all I needed.
 The day started out on a normal maintained hiking trail which we made fast progress of.
-It then transitioned to a classic sierra scree field which kept us nice and warm.
-Progress slowed slightly but we were making good time.
+As the trail transitioned to a classic Sierra scree field, we warmed up nicely.

-October 14, 1:22PM: The team made it through the crux of the couloir.
-Pictures do not do it justice.
-Steep and icy.
+October 14, 1:22PM: The team made it through the crux of the eastern couloir.
+Pictures do not do it justice - steep and icy.
 The mixture of rock and snow was unsupportive in spots.
 Crampons, ice axe, and a helmet were definitely a must.
-A fall in some sports would be...unpleasant.
+A fall in some spots would be...unpleasant.
 We were the only party going up this route.
-There was a group of 4 hiking the AllTrails route which is basically a giant scree field the entire way.
-This route is far more technical.
-I traded in my puffy which would have been torn to shreds for my shell.
-The wind was not howling but a consistent flow kept us cool even when we were working hard.
-I was surprised how little I was effected by the elevation at this point.
-No headaches, no anxiety, no brain fog, just a little heavier breathing.
+There was a group of 4 hiking the AllTrails route which is a non technical giant scree field the entire way.
+I traded in my puffy, which would have been torn to shreds, for a hard shell.
+While the wind was not strong, its steady breeze kept us refreshed even during exertion.
+Surprisingly, I felt minimal effects from the altitude - no headaches, anxiety, or brain fog.
 Good sleep does wonders.

-October 14, 5:02PM: So much faster going down!
+October 14, 5:02PM: So much faster descending!
 We went down the scree field instead of the couloir (that would have been sketch city).
-We were through the worst of the worst ankle biter scree sections.
-Just a good ole' slog march back to the van at this point.
+We were through the worst of the ankle biter scree sections.
+Now it was a good ole' slog march back to the van.
 But first, a little break.

 October 14, 9:44PM: Back to the Van!
 17 hours door to door.
 Woof.
 I ate a bunch of food and went to sleep.
-We drove back to the Bay Area in the morning.
+We drove back to the Bay Area the next morning.

-Thank you Matterhorn Peak for granting us access.
-We shall return.
+Thank you Matterhorn Peak for granting us access this time around - we shall return!